-Sarah holds a Bachelor of Social Science in Economics and Political Science from the University of Waikato.
-She has also received an Australian Company Director’s Diploma, is a member of the New Zealand Institute of Directors and has completed the General Manager Programme at the University of New South Wales Business School.
-Sarah is also a member of the Health Practitioners Disciplinary Tribunal and the Association of Workplace Investigators.
+Sarah has a Bachelor of Social Science in Economics and Political Science from the University of Waikato, and an Australian Company Director’s Diploma.
+She has completed the General Manager Programme at the University of New South Wales Business School.

 Sarah is a member of the New Zealand Institute of Directors, the Association of Workplace Investigators, and Global Women.
 She has also recently finished a 5 year term as a member of the Health Practitioners Disciplinary Tribunal.